 How many brands currently sell on the Luxury Pavilion, and how it is doing?

 There are about 40 brands on the platform, covering everything from fashion and accessories, cosmetics, perfume and makeup to jewelry, wine and spirits and even cars with Maserati.
 The platform is performing spectacularly well and clearly shows that there is an incredible demand from the Chinese consumer.
-Of the total customer base of the Luxury Pavilion, we have over 100,000 consumers who spend on average $159,000 USD a year!
+Brands on the Luxury Pavilion have access to our consumer base which includes more than 100,000 consumers who spend on average $159,000 USD a year on our marketplaces!
 That is just amazing.

 WATCH: Maserati taps Alibaba’s smart-store tech.